tashifkhan/GitHub-Stats-API/readme.md

 GET /{username}/repos
 ```

-Retrieves detailed information for each of the user's public repositories, including README content, languages, and commit count.
+Retrieves detailed information for each of the user's public repositories, including README content, languages, commit count, and stars count.

 #### Parameters